olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 Labour’s pledges have the power to make a difference in helping first-time buyers get on the ladder.
 Like the Conservatives, there’s a focus on improving the quality of housing and making homes more energy efficient.
 There’s potentially some good news for renters, too - three year tenancies might offer more security, although not all renters will welcome the idea of being locked into a three year contract.

 ## Lib Dems
+The Lib Dems have gone the furthest with their homebuilding targets, focusing on getting people onto the property ladder.
+Read the [full Lib Dem manifesto](http://www.libdems.org.uk/manifesto).

 - **Build 300,000 homes a year** by the end of the next parliament.
 - **Give local councils more power** - they’ll be able to charge absentee landlords up to 200% council tax on empty homes.
 - **First refusal for British buyers** over new development homes before they’re advertised abroad.